-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
-If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
-US Citizens can refer to the US Department of State's website for more information regarding passports.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
+If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible.
+U.S. Citizens can refer to the U.S. Department of State's website for more information regarding passports.

 All costs related to obtaining a visa, including travel, are your responsibility.

-Check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
-Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
+You may be required to apply for your French student visa in your home country.
+Check with your home country consulate, as well as the French Embassy, regarding visa requirements.
+Permanent Residents of the U.S. should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.